mlkr-rbi/developWithDocker-seminar/README.md

        # Execute your script inside the container
        python your_script.py
    ```
-   2. Build the Singularity Container from existing docker image: `singularity build <singularity_container.simg> docker-archive://<py-min.tar>`
-   - Replace <py-min.tar> with the desired name for your docker image file.
+   Using singularityfile.def requires singularity grou priveleges.
+Pull the image from docker hub repositories

    3. Run the Singularity Container: `singularity exec --nv <singularity_container.simg> python helloworld.py`
    Replace "path/to/your_container.simg" with the path to your Singularity container file and your_script.py with the name of your Python script. `--nv` flag gives premissions to cuda.